ericwbailey/ericwbailey.website/source/published/organizing-a-design-system-via-folksonomy.md

 ## Curation

-Reviewing also does not need to thought about as an arduous chore.
+Reviewing also does not need to be thought about as an arduous chore.
 Fandoms treat the task as a way to [**help steward the community**](https://thehistoryoftheweb.com/postscript/fandom-folksonomies-and-tagging-things-right/#:~:text=on%20the%20web.-,curated%20folksonomy,-The%20first%20feature).
 Within the context of a design system, this could be a way to engage with the audiences that use it.

 Curation also poses more potential opportunity.
 It could be a way to feature content from engaged contributors, which in turn creates positive associations with the design system and its maintainers.
 It could also be a way for the design system team to make informed choices about what is working and what needs attention.